NomarCub/obsidian-open-vscode/README.md

 You can also use it as a command and assign hotkeys to it.
 You can disable the ribbon button in settings.
 ![command](https://user-images.githubusercontent.com/5298006/125869408-d39d870b-ab4f-42d0-b915-b6abc1e617d5.png)

+By default the plugin uses `child_process` to launch VSCode with the `code` command, but the previous method using URLs can still be enabled.

+You can template the command opening VSCode however you like with its [provided command line arguments](https://code.visualstudio.com/docs/editor/command-line).
+This way you can technically launch any command you set, so take caution.
+Potential use cases include opening workspaces with `.code-workspace` files (e.g. for Dendron), opening specific files, folders, etc.

 ## Compatibility

 The plugin was tested in Obsidian v0.11.13 and subsequent versions, but probably works with older versions.